Student Advice

 • Science

-All T Levels will have a mandatory placement involved, which will focus on developing your practical skills and your technical skills.
-These placements must last a minimum of forty-five days, although these can be extended.
+All T Levels will have a mandatory placement involved, focusing on developing your practical and technical skills.
+These placements must last at least forty-five days, although these can be extended.

 Your placement hours will be worked out when you start, but generally, they will work in these areas: